mattrussell2/gradescope-autograder/README.md

 Also, if you don't have `icdiff` installed on your system and would like to use the `pretty_diff` option you'll need to install it (`brew/apt-get icdiff`).

 ### Building the Reference Output
-Once you've configured your tests, run the command
+Once you've configured your tests, from the assignment's autograder directory [when you run `ls` from here you should see `testset.toml`, `testset`, etc.], run the command
 ```
 build_ref_output
 ```
-from the assignment's autograder directory.
-The reference code will be run as a submission, and the output of the reference will be placed in the `REPO_ROOT/hwname/testset/ref_output/` directory.
-If you need to debug your setup, run
+The reference code will be run *as a submission*, and the output of the reference will be placed in the `REPO_ROOT/hwname/testset/ref_output/` directory.
+The default behavior of `build_ref_output` is to clean-up the created intermediary autograding files, but if you need to debug your setup, run
 ```
 build_ref_output -k
 ```
-This will keep the temporary directories used to run the autograder and build the reference output.
+This will keep the directories created to run the autograder and build the reference output.
+These can be invaluable if you have tests which aren't functioning right - `cd`-ing into `results/logs` or `results/output` can be very helpful!

 ### Testing with an Example Submission
-After you've produced the reference output, run the command
+After you've produced the reference output, if you'd like to test a given folder against the reference, run
 ```
 test_autograder -s SUBMISSION_DIR
 ```